Sias, West Virginia

 Sias is an unincorporated community in Lincoln County, West Virginia, United States.
 Sias is located on the Mud River and County Routes 7 and 46, 6.5 mi south of Hamlin.
 Sias had a post office, which closed on February 1, 1997.

 Tradition has it the name is a corruption of the word "ice", but Hamill Kenny proposes the town instead may be named after the Sias family.
+Possibly Civil War veteran Andrew Lewis Sias, who had owned 87 1/2 acres in the area and became famous for returning to work even after being held hostage and still injured from the war and his tortures.